List of Black Butler characters: Phantomhive household

-Snake was the latest first-string member to the Noah's Ark Circus and it's snake/human hybrid.
+Snake was the latest first-string member to the Noah's Ark Circus and he was its snake/human hybrid.
 He is always seen with at least one snake draped around his shoulders and has distinct snake skin patterns covering various patches all over his body.
 His sentences always end with a name of one of his many snakes, indicating he is uncomfortable when communicating with others unless through his pets.
 Additionally, Snake will use a distinct accent and tone depending on which snake he is speaking for, reflecting the character Snake associates with it.
 Snake was taken in as a family member after the first-string members when they freed him from a traveling freak show.
 He had vowed to avenge his dead comrades after Ciel and Sebastian had disposed of them all, leaving him alone again.
 Snake tracked down the Phantomhive manor using the clothes Ciel left behind and a little unexpected help from Prince Soma.
 After the murder cases within the mansion were solved, Snake was revealed as the thirteenth guest caught by Sebastian while hiding on the mansion grounds in an attempt to take Ciel's life.
 Instead of killing him, Ciel welcomes him as an addition to his servants, making him the footman of the Phantomhive household.
 He still refers to Ciel and Sebastian as Smile and Black (their stage names when infiltrating the Noah's Ark Circus), respectively.
 His snakes all take names after famous Victorian writers and poets: Wordsworth, Emily, Goethe, Oscar, Wilde, Webster, Brontë, Donne, and Keats.